Developer Lessons Learned

 -

-A good mentor takes a long time to find and may never come.
-Enjoy
+A good mentor may never come.
+Enjoy learning and you'll discover the

-learning on your own and you'll find the right way to do things along
+right way to do things along the way.

 -